lh3/miniprot/README.md

 Miniprot outputs alignment in the protein PAF format.
 Different from the more common nucleotide PAF format, miniprot uses more CIGAR operators to encode introns and frameshifts.
-Please refer to the manpage for detailed explanation.
+Please refer to the [manpage][manpage] for detailed explanation.

 For convenience, miniprot can also output GFF3 with option `--gff`:
 ```sh